adamw/website/content/blog/2010-10-13-dependency-injection-discourages-object-oriented-programming.md

     }</p></div>
     ";}
 categories:
-  - CDI
-  - Dependency Injection
-  - Java
+  - jee
-  - JBoss
+  - dependency injection
-  - Uncategorized
+  - clean code
-  - Weld
+  - java

 ---
 Suppose you have a `Product` entity and that you want to implement a method which sends the product to a customer (let&#8217;s call it `ship`).
 For that method to work, you need a service for calculating prices and a goods transporting service.
 To wire the services nicely, the natural choice nowadays is a DI framework (Seam, Guice, Spring, CDI, &#8230;).